mongodb/mongosql-auth-java/README.md

     username?source=somedb

+Optionally, if using GSSAPI, specify the service name via a query parameter on the user name.
+The default service name is "mongosql".
+For example:

+    username?mechanism=GSSAPI&serviceName=myservicename

 ## Notes

 * The SCRAM-SHA-1 mechanism hashes the passwords in the client plugin, so it can be used on an unencrypted connection without exposing